 Perform these 5 gentle and safe finger exercises while you are in a wrist cast to avoid stiffness, pain, and swelling in the fingers.

-There can be several reasons why you need a cast or splint on your wrist- a fractured (broken) wrist, a sprain or strained ligament, a wound or laceration, nerve injury, and so on.
+There can be several reasons why you are searching for finger exercises in a wrist cast.
+You may have a cast, or splint, on your wrist because of a fractured (broken) wrist, a sprain or strained ligament, a wound or laceration, nerve injury, and so on.

-Regardless of how it happened, you are probably here because right now, it is not your wrist bothering you.
-You are here because you are experiencing more stiffness and pain in your fingers or at least want to avoid stiffness.
+Regardless of how it happened, you are probably here because at the moment, it’s not your wrist bothering you.

 Every year 1 million people worldwide break their wrist.